Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 the source, cleaning and processing these data can require varying amounts of effort but typically involve a set of established techniques.

-**Text corpora**

-A set of multiple similar documents is called a *corpus*.
-For example, the Brown University Standard Corpus of Present-Day American English, or just the Brown Corpus [@browncorpus], is a collection of processed documents from works published in the United States in 1961.
-The Brown Corpus was a historical milestone: it was a machine-readable collection of a million words across 15 balanced genres with each word tagged with its part of speech (e.g., noun, verb, preposition).
-The British National Corpus [@bnc] repeated the same process for British English at a larger scale.
-The Penn Treebank [@marcus-93] provides additional information: in addition to part-of-speech annotation, it provides *syntactic* annotation.
-For example, what is the object of the sentence "The man bought the hat"?
-These standard corpora serve as training data to train the classifiers and machine learning techniques to automatically analyze text [@halevy-09].

-However, not every corpus is effective for every purpose: the number and scope of documents determine the range of questions that you can ask and the quality of the answers you will get back: too few documents result in a lack of coverage, too many of the wrong kind of documents invite confusing noise.

 **Tokenization**